Apple is taking a big step with Apple Business

 Everything from a single dashboard.
 No more hassle with separate systems.

-Additionally, an important part will now freebasic device management.
+In addition, an important part is now free: basic device management.

 Why this is interesting for Analyst ICT customers

-This may sound like “just another new tool,” but the impact is greater than that.
-These are the main benefits for our customers:
+This might sound like “just another new tool,” but the impact is greater than that.
+Here are the key benefits for our customers:

 You no longer need to switch between different portals.
 Everything is in one place.